libdither/libdither/research/stack/mathematical-core.md

 ## 7. The viability envelope

-The four load-bearing problems from [the-living-network.md](the-living-network.md) §8 are now four inequalities. **The organism is viable iff:**
+The four load-bearing problems from [The Living System](living-system.md) §8 are now four inequalities. **The organism is viable iff:**

 ```
 (V1) Contraction:    L = λ·sup|g′| < 1            — perception dominates action